dodaa08/EVM-Bridge/README.md

 ## Usage

 - Deploy `Token.sol` to your network.
-- Deploy `BridgeBase.sol` or `BridgePolygon.sol`, passing the token address.
+- Deploy `BridgeEth.sol` or `BridgeBase.sol`, passing the token address.
 - Use bridge contracts to lock, mint, burn, or unlock tokens as needed.

 ---